Year of entry 2024

 - International fees

-This programme provides a broad learning experience in the regulation of business both in the UK, Europe and at a global level, in a school which has expertise across many aspects of business law, from corporate, banking and intellectual property, to international trade.
+You’ll learn in a school which has expertise across many aspects of business law, from corporate, banking and intellectual property, to international trade.

 You’ll approach business problems from the law’s point of view and examine legal rules to identify their coherence and consistency.
 You’ll also evaluate legal business solutions in terms of the law’s purpose and underlying rationale, and from the perspective of the economic and social purposes the law should serve.